orYoffe/drum-machine/README.md

 3. **Set your tempo** using the BPM slider
 4. **Program beats** by clicking grid cells
 5. **Press Play** (▶️) to hear your pattern
-6. **Record live** by clicking the Record button and using drum pads
+6. **Record live** by clicking the Record button, then playing the sequencer or using drum pads
 7. **Share beats** by clicking the Share button (copies URL to clipboard)

 ## 🎮 Controls